jameswhitman23/Thinking-of-Building-an-Ride-hailing-startup-Read-This-Before-You-Start/README.md

 ### Is it legal to use an Uber clone script?

 Yes.
-An “Uber clone” is a white-label solution that mirrors ride-hailing functionality.
+An “[Uber clone]([url](https://www.rentallscript.com/uber-clone/))” is a white-label solution that mirrors ride-hailing functionality.
 As long as the software uses original code and avoids Uber’s branding or proprietary assets, it’s a legal way to build a competing service.

 ### Do I own the source code when I buy a clone?